 - You’ll be charged exactly what you bid if your proposal occupied a boosted slot at some point and received an eligible interaction from the client while boosted.

 Eligible interactions mean the client:

 Important: If you are owed a refund of Connects, you will be refunded for the entire amount you bid, then charged the correct amount.
 You can always check your Connects by going to Reports > Connects History.

 Example: The proposal you’re interested in costs 6 Connects.
 You bid an additional 4 to boost.

 It worked!
 You won the top spot in the auction and the client messages you.
-The third place bid was only 2 Connects
+The smallest bid was only 2 Connects

 You are only required to pay 2 Connects for the boost instead of 4.
 Your Connects history will show a charge of 6 (the proposal requirement), a charge of 4 (your boost), then a refund of 4 (your boost) and a charge of 2 (what you ended up owing).